First Trip to Egypt? My Ultimate Guide of Insider Tips To Know BEFORE You Go

 The section of the country between the Nile and the Red Sea is also considered mostly safe.
 Visitors travelling on roads in this region should expect to be stopped frequently at military checkpoints.

-The FCO does advise against all but essential travel to the Sahara desert, to the west of the Nile, and advise against all travel to the northern half of the Sinai Peninsula, to the east of Cairo.
+A handful of regions within the country are however volatile and should be avoided.
+The FCO does advise against all but essential travel to the Sahara Desert, Western Desert, to the west of the Nile, and advise against all travel to the northern half of the Sinai Peninsula, to the east of Cairo.

 It is two hours ahead of GMT in winter.
 In summer the clocks move forward one hour from the last Thursday in April to the last Thursday in September.